 Frequently Asked Questions

-To remove heat stains off your wooden table using tools and substances found in your home, including an iron, toothpaste, baking soda, or even mayonnaise.
-Check our list above for ideas of how to get started.
+You can remove heat stains off your wooden table using tools and substances found in your home, including an iron, toothpaste, baking soda, or even mayonnaise.

-You can remove steam and heat stains using the same techniques.
-Baking soda and toothpaste mixture is one of the ways to remove steam stains from wood furniture.
+A baking soda and toothpaste mixture is one of the most popular ways to remove steam stains from wood furniture.